germannp/acbeo.ch/README.md

 Creating a super user is only necessary to access the admin site, where the database can be edited directly.
 Normal pilot accounts can be registered over the website.

-The Django project folder, `acbeo`, contains the settings.
-The code is organized in two Django apps: `news` contains the front page and user management and `trainings` the tool for organizing trainings.
+The code is organized as follows: Django project folder, `acbeo`, contains the settings.
+In particular, `acbeo/settings.py` reads secrets from environmental variables, which need to be configured for deployment.
+The logic is organized in two Django apps: `news` contains the front page and user management and `trainings` the tool for organizing trainings.
 Within each app `url.py` contains paths to views, which load, manipulate, and save models mapped to the database, and render data and forms in templates.

+To customize Bootstrap, it's source code and [SASS](https://sass-lang.com/) are required.
+These can be installed using `$ nmp i bootstrap@5.2.0 sass`.
+Then the stylesheets can be compiled using `sass news/static/news/custom.scss news/static/news/custom.css`.
+The resulting files need to be versioned for the site to work.